 5. Repair the Relationship: If hurtful words were said, harsh punishments were given or physical aggression occurred, your children may feel disconnected from you.
 Set the situation aside temporarily, wait on giving consequences and focus instead on repairing the relationship with your kids.
 Click Here for some tips.

-Here are 2 more things to think about
+Here are 2 more things to consider after you yell at your kids:

 6. Find the Trigger: Instead of pushing this aside and forgetting it ever happened, give yourself time to think about the situation once you’re calm.
 What pushed your buttons?
 Was it a word or phrase your child used?
 Did you feel out-of-control?
 See if you can find a pattern or certain things that “trigger” you to respond with anger.